contao/docs-archive/manual/en/04-Managing-content.md

 <?php $this->endblock(); ?>
 ```

-The example below shows a template (parent) with a block surrounding the
+The example below shows a parent template with a block surrounding the
-content of the tag `head`.
+content of the `head` tag.

 Template: `fe_page.html5`